Sustainable Tourism More Important Than Ever | Recommendations from World Tourism Leaders

 - Travel and the free movement of people are primary rights regardless of the consequences.

-The time has come to re-think and re-design a form of tourism that is generative not extractive; that delivers a wide range of net benefits to host communities while delighting guests in meaningful ways and plays a major role in enabling people, businesses and places to develop and evolve into flourishing/thriving communities that can express their uniqueness essence in self-sustaining ways.
+The time has come to re-think and re-design a form of sustainable tourism that is generative not extractive; that delivers a wide range of net benefits to host communities while delighting guests in meaningful ways and plays a major role in enabling people, businesses and places to develop and evolve into flourishing/thriving communities that can express their uniqueness essence in self-sustaining ways.
 This new form of tourism requires a fundamental shift in mindset or perception from seeing people and planet as resources to exploit to living systems that must be healthy to sustain life.

 In short, we’re looking at fundamental systems change and, as a consequence, this doesn’t come neatly packaged in a set of check lists or to do lists.
 The process starts by being willing to ask fundamental questions about purpose and value and to look critically at how success is defined and measured.